 |8.2 MP, APS-C Sensor||24 MP, Full Frame Sensor|

 |no Video||4K/30p Video|

 |5 shutter flaps per second||11 shutter flaps per second|

 |700 shots per battery charge||400 shots per battery charge|

 |144 x 106 x 72 mm, 770 g||147 x 104 x 39 mm, 847 g|

 Body comparison: Canon 20D vs Leica SL

 The side-by-side display below illustrates the physical size and weight of the Canon 20D and the Leica SL.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 20D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 20D and the Leica SL are of equal size.
 However, the SL is markedly heavier (10 percent) than the 20D.
 It is noteworthy in this context that the SL is splash and dust-proof, while the 20D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.